HumanSignal/label-studio/docs/source/guide/storage.md

 ### Change settings in a running app

-### Additional parameters
+### Optional parameters

-You can specify additional parameters with the input JSON string or from UI.
+You can specify additional parameters with the input JSON string via `--source-params` / `--target-params` or from UI.

 #### prefix